 Posted on April 21st, 2023

-eSports Curriculum in schools has opened the door for new career possibilities as well as offering real-life development of skills to enter into STEAM driven industries.
+Esports Curriculum in schools has opened the door for new career possibilities as well as offering real-life development of skills to enter into STEAM driven industries.
 Looking to Maximize Your eSports Dollars?
 Read our article published in EdMarket Essentials and Delve Magazine.

-Mediatechnologies has had their hands on the controls of eSports for a few years, and we know a few “cheat codes” to take your eSports experience to the next level.
-With real-life installations that were planned, designed and developed in 2019 and installation of our first eSports Arena by 2020.
+Mediatechnologies has had their hands on the controls of esports for a few years, and we know a few “cheat codes” to take your esports experience to the next level.
+With real-life installations that were planned, designed and developed in 2019 and installation of our first esports gaming arena by 2020.
 Working in tandem with our partners at Pinnacle Network Solutions in South Carolina.
 Read more about this in our Friday Night Bytes Gallery.
-Since then, this dream team has designed and installed three more eSports arenas/clubs with 20 more in process.
+Since then, this dream team has designed and installed three more esports gaming arenas/clubs with 20 more in process.

-eSports are popping up in High Schools and Higher Education facilities across the country.
+Esports are popping up in High Schools and Higher Education facilities across the country.
 Ranging in size from Club to Team sports.
 Club gaming is an after school club, or for those who may be on the B team of the eSports Roster.
-These facilities can be in an existing computer lab, or become more elaborate as an Arena complete with spectator, Team gaming, club gaming, commentator, and team meeting/strategy zones.
+These facilities can be in an existing computer lab, or become a more elaborate gamer arena complete with spectator, Team gaming, club gaming, commentator, and team meeting/strategy zones.

 Continued growth and revenue comes from building a social following, broadcasting games, inviting the community to watch matches and encouraging students to join and become invested in the opportunities brought through the program.